zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-graph/hello-world/hello-world.md

 Congratulations!
 You successfully created, analyzed and visualized a graph from scratch using Graph Studio.
 Hopefully this little example gave you a feeling of how can use your Autonomous Database as a graph database.

-Please *proceed to the next lab* to see more complex examples of how to create and analyze graphs.
+Please **proceed to the next lab** to see more complex examples of how to create and analyze graphs.

 ## Acknowledgements
 * **Author** - Korbi Schmid, Product Development
 * **Contributors** -  Jayant Sharma, Product Management
-* **Last Updated By/Date** - Jayant Sharma, Oct 2020
+* **Last Updated By/Date** - Jayant Sharma, Nov 2020

 ## Need Help?
 Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
 Please click the **Log In** button and login using your Oracle Account.
 Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
 Please include your workshop name and lab name.
 You can also include screenshots and attach files.
 Engage directly with the author of the workshop.